Learn the Best Tactics and Tools to Market Your Podcast in 2020

 Developing a social media strategy for your podcast is a powerful way to drive listeners to your podcast.
 Stay active on social media and post every time you release a new episode.

+Given the size of these platforms, it’s clear that they are a critical part of marketing your podcast to the world.
 Each social platform has its own unspoken rules and expectations, and if you can learn how to optimize your content between each platform you will boost your engagement and impact.

 Where Should I Post About My Podcast?